Tips on Creating the Perfect University Student House Decoration

 You will regularly see 'fairy lights' listed on student advice forums as a nice decorative item to pack.
 However, you may be asked to take these down as they may present a fire risk if hung near flammable material such as bedding, so check first before you buy.
 Or buy battery-operated fairy lights only.

-Check out our FAQs on our website for more information on what decoration and accessories are and aren't allowed in your student house.
+Check out our FAQs for more information on what decoration and accessories are and aren't allowed in your student house.

 Start with a Plan and a Budget